rad-jan/qubes-config/salt/cloud/README.md

 The operations qube `cloud` can be used for:

-*   cloud (in particular, kubernetes) operations;
+*   cloud (in particular, kubernetes) operations and monitoring;
-*   helm chart development and validation;
+*   helm chart validation and deployments;
-*   use `mise` for additional software as needed;
-*   signing commits, tags, pushes and verifying with split-gpg;
-*   fetching and pushing to and from local qube repository with split-git; and
+*   fetching and pushing to and from local qube repository with split-git;